Movmash/movmash-server/README.md

 ### Contribution

-For Contribution,you should be a member of our Movmash team.
+For Contribution, you should be a member of our Movmash team.
 Send us your request and become a part of our team.